Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 The pawns each move forward one space with the exception of how they capture.
 Pawns are the only piece on the chessboard that capture in a different motion than they are moved, capturing one space forward and to the side.

-I recall when first learning how to play chess I figured they were “just pawns” and it wouldn’t really matter if they were or captured or not.
+I recall when first learning I figured they were “just pawns” and it wouldn’t really matter if they were or captured or not.
 I lost a lot of chess matches due to this, and now, I place as much value on my pawns as any other piece, and have learned to even win games with pawns, placing the King in checkmate with a pawn in the right position.

 The rook’s (also known as the castle) are the third most valuable chess piece after the King and queen.
 Rooks are especially important for the end of a chess match and checkmating the King, as they can block off entire sections of the chessboard.